-Kitchens have contemporary cabinetry, quartz countertops and a stainless steel appliance package that includes a French door refrigerator with bottom freezer, an electric oven, gas cooktop, dishwasher and built-in microwave.
+Kitchens have contemporary cabinetry, quartz countertops and a stainless steel appliance package that includes a double-door refrigerator with bottom freezer, gas range, dishwasher and built-in microwave.
 All of the apartments have in-unit washer / dryers.

 Most of the two-bedroom plans have the popular split-bedroom layout.
 Bedroom sizes vary, but are typically on the smaller side.
-Several of the second-floor one-bedroom layouts have windowless bedrooms.
+Several of the second-floor one-bedroom layouts have borrowed-light bedrooms.

 None of the units have private outdoor space.

 Views.
 Webster Square’s rooftop sundeck affords residents what may very well be the best skyline views available from a Lincoln Park apartment.
 It’ undoubtedly the best from a mid-rise building.

 Some of the units have dramatic views of the skyline to the south.
 The photo above was taken from the kitchen of a 6th-floor apartment.

 Amenities, services, policies